Why COVID-19 is Turning Homeowners to Solar Energy

 Energy Demand Changes During the Pandemic

 Last month, the International Energy Agency reported that renewable energy in the US comprised a greater share of all energy methods than it did prior to COVID-19.
-While the overall increase in renewable energy is only 3-5 percent, this statistic reveals what the economy’s smartest consumers understood about how power sources affect their personal finances when they purchased their solar systems, not a degree of change in renewable energy use that can be chocked up to random statistical variance.
-Combine that with the fact that almost everyone relies on electricity to survive, and 3-5% is a significant figure.
+While the overall increase in renewable energy is only 3 to 5 percent, this statistic reveals what the economy’s smartest consumers understood about how power sources affect their personal finances when they purchased their solar systems, not a degree of change in renewable energy use that can be chalked up to random statistical variance.
+Combine that with the fact that almost everyone relies on electricity to survive, and 3 to 5 percent is a significant figure.
 While natural gas still leads the US’s electricity mix, renewable energy has increased in use more than coal-fired power plants.

 Decreased Electricity Demand Since the Beginning of COVID-19